 The SRC’s online home for 10 years had been a Wordpress site.
 Whilst the website was information rich with lots of content for visitors looking for advice, clubs to join and volunteering opportunities to take part in, it lacked the tools to enable the SRC to really streamline their member engagement processes.

-The events team used a separate system to promote, manage and sell tickets for events; the volunteering and employability team used another system to engage with opportunity providers and student volunteers; clubs and societies had another system that brought together all the forms and financial processes needed; and the multi-skilled admin team had devised a number of manual processes to support everything else.
+The events team used a separate system to promote, manage and sell tickets for events; the volunteering and employability team used another system to engage with opportunity providers and student volunteers; clubs and societies had another system to sell memberships and to bring together all the forms and financial processes needed; and the multi-skilled admin team had devised a number of manual processes to support everything else.

 We had a mix and match approach to the technology available and this had worked for us up to a point.
 We knew we could do much more by bringing everything together in one solution and losing all the manual input the teams had.
 The MSL System offers us this as well as a new web presence and all the reporting we need on engagement and participation.